sanukag/ai-maintenance-assistant/docs/embeddings-and-vector-search.md

 The default search path:

 1. Creates an embedding for the query with the configured provider.
+2. When filters are selected, uses the same metadata prefix in the query embedding and restricts both vector and text candidates with exact, case-insensitive SQLite comparisons.
-2. Ranks matching local vectors by cosine similarity.
+3. Ranks matching local vectors by cosine similarity.
-3. Independently ranks exact text matches with SQLite FTS5 and BM25.
+4. Independently ranks exact text matches with SQLite FTS5 and BM25.
-4. Combines the two ordered candidate lists with weighted reciprocal rank fusion (RRF).
+5. Combines the two ordered candidate lists with weighted reciprocal rank fusion (RRF).
-5. Returns the highest-scoring children with filename, source location and their larger parent context.
+6. Returns the highest-scoring children with filename, source location and their larger parent context.

 The public `score` is the fused RRF score normalised to a maximum of `1`.
 The